brianehlert/meshblu_docker/readme.md

 Build the container
 12.	cd meshblu_docker
 13.	sudo docker build -t meshblu .
+Note: that period at the end of the line is very important.

 Run the container interactively (you have a console and have to open another terminal to manage Docker, good for debug)
 14.	sudo docker run -i -t -p 3000:3000 -p 5683:5683 meshblu  (this maps the container port to the matching host port - note one command per port)